-Sadly, I feel a little less confident giving this advice than I did a few years ago, thanks to the recent controversy over McCurry’s work and the revelation that photos that at first appear journalistic in nature may have been heavily retouched in Photoshop.
+Sadly, I feel a little less confident giving this advice than I did a few years ago, thanks to the recent controversy over McCurry’s work and the revelation that photos that some of his journalistic photos have been heavily retouched.
 But there’s still a lot you can learn from his photos.

 The same applies to every great photographer.
 Go and look at the work of the photographers you admire most.
 Two things will stand out.
 One is the mastery they have over their craft, the technical aspects – exposure, aperture choice, post-processing, and so on.

 The other is their mastery of composition.
 This is much harder because it involves learning to see, and to arrange an often chaotic subject into a pleasing and interesting composition.

 If you’re looking for somewhere to start when it comes to looking at the work of other photographers, then I recommend these interviews that I’ve done.
 Each one has something interesting to teach you about composition when you study the photos.

 2. Composition takes years to master

 Seeing and composing great images requires a lifelong commitment to learning and improving.
 Don’t read a single article, or a single book, no matter how good, on composition and think that’s all you have to do.
 You should read as much as you can on the subject, then apply what you learn.
 There’s always something new to discover, a different author’s perspective to absorb.
 It may not be what you want to hear – but I’m telling you now because no-one else will.